What Is Wordworm And How To Treat It

 How Do You get Woodworm?

-The female of all the above species will lay their eggs in moist, nutritious timber; normally recently felled trees.
-The larvae will then burrow their way below the surface.
+Both of the above species’ females will lay their eggs in damp, nutritious wood, which is usually recently felled trees.
+After that, the larvae will burrow under the soil.

-The Common Furniture Beetle is also known to infest seasoned timber depending upon heat and humidity and can remain hidden for 3-5 years, pupate then emerge as an adult.
+The Common Furniture Beetle has been known to infest seasoned wood depending on heat and humidity, and can hide for up to three years before pupating and emerging as an adult.

-The House Longhorn Beetle can take up to 8 years to pupate and due to its size is the most destructive.
+The House Longhorn Beetle takes up to 8 years to pupate and is the most damaging due to its size.

-All wood boring insects survive on the nutrients within the wood, so as the timber seasons and the wood dries out the insects exit to start the breeding cycle again.
-The Death Watch Beetle (Xestobium Refovillosum) normally attacks hardwoods; it derived its name as it was commonly found in the oak beams of churches.
+All wood boring insects feed on the nutrients in the wood, so as the wood dries out and the timber seasons, the insects leave to begin the breeding cycle all over again.
+The Death Watch Beetle (Xestobium Refovillosum) is a hardwood beetle that gets its name from its frequent appearance in church oak beams.

 Finally, the Wood Boring Weevil loves damp conditions and is usually found where the wood has started to decompose due to wood rotting fungi.